Stansfield Hall Church of England | Methodist Church Primary School

 Relevant school policies underpinning this SEN Information Report include:

-• SEN Policy
+• SEND Policy

 • Accessibility Plan